caleb-harrison/SeatGeek-API/README.md

 #### Buy tickets for event
-If you see an event that you want to buy a ticket for, you can click the buy ticket button and it will take you directly that event's ticket purchasing link on SeatGeek.
+If you see an event that you want to buy a ticket for, you can click the buy ticket button and it will take you directly to that event's ticket purchasing link on SeatGeek.
 Some events may not have tickets available for purchase, and that could be something to potentially be added to check for in the future.